gerryw1389/gerryw1389.github.io/_posts/2016-06-04-use-ps-to-backup-to-amazon-s3.md

 3. Go to [IAM](https://console.aws.amazon.com/iam/).
 From there go to Groups => Name: Administrators => Policies: Administrator Access => Finish.

 4. Now go to Users => name: (AdminAccountName) => Download credentials.
-Make sure to add that user to the Administrators group and assign the admin password via &#8220;Manage Password&#8221;.
+Make sure to add that user to the Administrators group and assign the admin password via `Manage Password`.

 5. Now that the account is setup, we can run the script in step 1.